February 2, 1882: James Joyce was born in Rathgar, Ireland.

 Ulysses is the epic of two races (Israel – Ireland) and at the same time the cycle of the human body as well as a little story of a day (life).
 The character of Ulysses always fascinated me ever since boyhood.
 I started writing it as a short story for Dubliners fifteen years ago but gave it up.
 For seven years I have been working at this book– blast it!

-While James Joyce was a modernist, and part of the first artistic generation influenced by Freudian ideas, he insisted that what he was at was not about underlying motives, or psychology at all:
+While James Joyce was a modernist, and the Alpha Dog of the first artistic generation influenced by Freudian ideas, he insisted that what he was up to was not about underlying motives, or psychology at all:

 Why all this fuss and bother about the mystery of the unconscious?
 What about the mystery of the conscious?
 What do they know about that?